-Weekly homework will be essential to your understanding of the course and your papers will be collected at the beginning of the class it is due.
-The quiz will rely only on hand calculations, but results of machine computations will be acceptable in all test problems in place of hand computation; "show your work" in this case means describing the computation you asked the machine to do (in words like 'told the computer to solve the system') and giving the result of this computation.
+Weekly homework will be essential to your understanding of the course and will be submitted electronically.
+The quiz will rely only on hand calculations, but results of machine computations will be acceptable in all test problems in place of hand computation; "show your work" in this case means writing down the computation you asked the machine to do and giving the result of this computation.
 (You WILL NOT have the opportunity to attach a printout of your computer computations!
 That is, such attachments will be ignored...)